Lanes trio win RoSPA awards for inspirational health and safety

 The wastewater engineer, aged 22, saved the life of a one-year-old baby boy who had stopped breathing.
 The lifeless child had been carried into the street by his distraught mother.

-Jack, a former British Army battlefield medic, with experience in Afghanistan, took the correct emergency action needed to revive the baby, who made a full recovery.
+Jack, took the correct emergency action needed to revive the baby, who made a full recovery.

 He said: “It feels great to be recognised for helping others.
 With the right training, other people could have done what I did.
 I hope this shows the value of getting first aid skills through work.
 If have the chance to get first aid training, I’d say take it.”

 Kelly Hansford is to receive the Influencer Inspiration Award, which recognises individuals who have made the biggest impact on health and safety in the previous 12 months.